 Number-Independent Interpersonal Communication Services (NI-ICS) typically include messaging, video-conferencing and e-mail services.
-Their use has drastically increased in the last decade and NI-ICS have now become a crucial means of communication for a variety of different users throughout Europe.
+Their use has drastically increased over the past years and NI-ICS have now become a crucial means of communication for a variety of different users throughout Europe.

-Article 7 of the Digital Markets Act1 (DMA) and Article 61(2)(c) of the European Electronic Communications Code2 (EECC) include provisions for specific NI-ICS providers to make their services interoperable.
+Article 7 of the Digital Markets Act (DMA) and Article 61(2)(c) of the European Electronic Communications Code (EECC) include provisions for specific NI-ICS providers to make their services interoperable.

 In this report, BEREC explores and analyses the objectives, the scope and the "triggers" of interoperability obligations under the DMA and the EECC, the potential technical approaches and the implementation challenges to be taken into account, as well as the interplay between the two regulatory frameworks.
-A BEREC report on this interplay was published in 20213.
+A BEREC report on this interplay was published in 2021.

 While the DMA interoperability obligation can apply to all types of NI-ICS, the legislative discussions mainly concerned messaging services.
-In order to ensure early and timely input to the European Commission for the enforcement of the DMA, the present report mainly focuses on interoperability for messaging services.
+In order to ensure early and timely input to the European Commission for the enforcement of the DMA, the present report particularly focuses on interoperability for messaging services.
 The interoperability between other types of NI-ICS, such as videoconferencing services, could be analysed more in depth by BEREC in the future.

 On top of its work on the implementation of the EECC, BEREC has already worked on topics related to the digital economy.
-BEREC also extensively contributed to the European debate and legislative proposals concerning digital gatekeepers4.
-Moreover, in 2021 BEREC https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32022R1925 https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32018L1972.
+BEREC also extensively contributed to the European debate and legislative proposals concerning digital gatekeepers.
+Moreover, in 2021 BEREC https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32022R1925